lemosjuliana/nextjs-dashboard/README.md

-## Next.js App Router Course - Starter

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+# 430-Assigned-Tutorials

+## Description
+This repository contains the assigned tutorials for the 430 Full-Stack Development class.
+For additional learning resources, please visit [Next.js Foundations course](https://nextjs.org/learn/dashboard-app).

+## Contact Information
+For any questions or further information, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/juliana-lemos-588692206/).